If you have savings available, is it better to overpay your mortgage, or use the money to save or invest?

 Mortgage overpayments carry a psychological benefit 🧠

 Many people who have fully paid off their mortgage say it’s one of the most exciting and satisfying financial milestones they have achieved.
-Removing your largest monthly bill can feel liberating.
+Removing your largest monthly bill can feel liberating, freeing you up for other goals.

 This needs to be given proper consideration against a potentially more financially “optimal” solution.

 The table below illustrates a 30 year, £200,000 mortgage with a 2% interest rate, resulting in payments of £744 per month.
 This person has an additional £250 per month available for long term savings.
-They are considering:
+They are considering using it to:

 As you can see: